 8. Marriage Certificate

-A marriage certificate is proof of maternal status and important for future documentation post-marriage.
+A marriage certificate is proof of marital status and is important for future documentation post-marriage.

 This legal document is proof of marriage and should be in the possession of both spouses.

 The marriage certificate in India is a legal document which is issued by the Registrar of Marriage.

 A legal marriage certificate proves that two people are legally married to each other and it must be carried with one at all times for identification purposes as per Indian law.